 Once I reached the visitor centre I got a few hiking maps and did a quick tour of the nearby museum and boutique stores that sold local arts and crafts.

 I started off with a short walk to Lower Yosemite Falls which took about 20-30mins.
 It was a nice way to get my bearings.
-After a few snaps of the wildlife and autumn coloured trees I hopped back in the car and drove an hour up Glacier Point Rd towards Glacier Point - a marvelous viewing spot of Yosemite Valley and Half Dome.
+After a few snaps of the wildlife, and autumn coloured trees, I hopped back in the car and drove an hour up Glacier Point Rd towards Glacier Point – a marvellous viewing spot of Yosemite Valley and Half Dome.

-You can walk up to Glacier Point via The Four-Mile Trail which usually takes about 6-8hrs roundtrip.
+You can also walk up to Glacier Point via The Four-Mile Trail which usually takes about 6-8hrs roundtrip.
 Otherwise there is plenty of parking at the top if you’d rather save your energy.
-There are also trailheads at the top of Glacier Point including Panorama Trail and Pohono Trail.
+Glacier Point is home to a few trailheads including Panorama Trail and Pohono Trail.

-I spent about an hour here, taking photos and then sitting against a boulder, admiring the scenery.
+I spent about an hour here, taking photos, sitting against a boulder, ultimately admiring the scenery.
 Everything around me was so still, as though I was looking at a canvas struck with bold acrylic paints.

 By the time I left Glacier Point it was around 3pm.
 I drove back down towards the valley, stopping at Tunnel View for more awe-inspiring scenery, then proceeded out of the park, as my accommodation was in Mariposa – another hour drive.